All Episodes

 And so here comes big government to want to warn you and protect you because they really think that you're idiots.

-I gotta run a quick break.
+I got to run a quick break.

 Nice to hear from you again, Ellen.

-Stay with us, folks, and be right back.
+Stay with us, folks.

 Half my brain tied behind my back just to make it fair.

-Rick, uh welcome back, folks.
+Rick, welcome back, folks.

-Trumpet fanfare, time for an update.
+All right, Trumpet fanfare, time for an update.

-Vocal portrayal impersonating Al Gore, one of our three rotating global warming update themes.
+That is white comedian Paul Shanklin, a vocal portrayal impersonating Al Gore, one of our three rotating global warming update themes.

 As part of her extraordinary tirade at Speaker's Corner in Hyde Park, Heather Mills exhorted people to try drinking rat's milk instead of cow milk in order to help reduce global warming.

-And there's a picture over here with all these idiots, photographers and everybody else surrounding her.
+And there's a picture over here with all these idiots, photographers, and everybody else surrounding her.

 Now, I don't know how to milk a rat.

-I if it even if I knew how to milk a rat, I don't know that I would want to do it.
+Even if I knew how to milk a rat, I don't know that I would want to do it.

-Drink rats milk to save the planet.
+Drink rats' milk to save the planet.

 And get this.

-I I read this story to say I don't quite believe this.
+I don't quite believe this.

 Early snows boost the Alpine ski resorts.